TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/45 - Romans/Romans 4/Romans 4.4.md

 ---

-Now to him that worketh, the reward is not reckoned as of grace, but as of debt.
+Now to him who works, the reward is not counted as grace, but as something owed.